oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

     * `object_storage` - Discovers object storage resources within the specified compartment
     * `tagging` - Discovers tag-related resources within the specified compartment
 * `generate_state` - Provide this flag to import the discovered resources into a state file along with the Terraform configuration
+* `tf_version` - The version of terraform syntax to generate for configurations.
+Default is v0.12.
+The state file will be written in v0.12 only.
+The allowed values are:
+    * 0.11
+    * 0.12

 > **Note**: The compartment export functionality currently supports discovery of the target compartment.
 The ability to discover resources in child compartments is not yet supported.